- Undergraduate Math Courses

 Program in Mathematics of Finance and Risk Management

-The concentration program must include at least ten courses: 4 basic courses, 4 special Financial Mathematics courses, and 2 related courses as described below.
+The concentration program must include at least ten courses: 4 basic courses (II.), 4 special Mathematics of Finance courses (III.), and 2 related courses (IV.) as described below.

 Basic courses consist of one from each of the following groups completed with a grade of at least C-:

-More advanced students, such as those who have completed Math 396, may substitute higher level courses with the approval of a concentration advisor.
+More advanced students, such as those who have completed Math 396, may substitute higher level courses with the approval of a major advisor.

 The special Financial Mathematics courses must include Math 451, 471 or 472 (472 is preferred), 525, and 526.
 As noted above careful planning is essential.

-To complete the concentration program each student should elect two additional intermediate or advanced courses related to Actuarial Mathematics.
+To complete the major program each student should elect two additional intermediate or advanced courses related to Financial Mathematics.
 Some, but not all, of the courses numbered 300 and above offered by Accounting, Computer Science, Economics, Finance, Industrial and Operations Engineering, and Statistics are appropriate here.
 Some specific approved courses are:

 - Math 422, 427, 462 and 623